Activities & Organizations

 Upcoming campus events can be found on our Calendar of Events.

-Open to all students by audition, music ensembles perform for the Christmas Concert, Spring Concert, and Commencement.
+Open to all students by audition, music ensembles perform for the Christmas Concert, Spring Concert and Commencement.
 Students earn one hour of academic credit for each semester of participation.
 Due to performance responsibilities, acceptance into a group requires a two-semester membership commitment.
 A mixed ensemble, the Concert Choir has been a part of the university since its founding in 1932.
-The group appears in campus programs such as the Christmas and Spring Concerts

 Student Leadership Council